techbloglol/techblog.lol/content/post/getting-started-with-zfs-on-osx.md

 # Disclaimer

 In my personal experience, ZFS on OS X is still somewhat buggy.
-I've never lost any data, but the occasional VFS deadlock isn't too uncommon and when that happens, the only thing you can really do is shut down the computer.
-When the VFS (Virtual Filesystem) locks up, everything that uses it, including just about all of your user-level programs, will block on vfs calls indefinitely.
+I've never lost any data, but the occasional virtual filesystem (vfs) deadlock isn't too uncommon and when that happens, the only thing you can really do is shut down the computer.
+When the vfs locks up, everything that uses it, including just about all of your user-level programs, will block on vfs calls indefinitely.
 Your computer will appear to function but then the beach ball of death will silently take over everything.

+<center title="Copyright Allie Brosh -- http://hyperboleandahalf.blogspot.com/2010/05/sneaky-hate-spiral.html">![Copyright Allie Brosh -- http://hyperboleandahalf.blogspot.com/2010/05/sneaky-hate-spiral.html](images/you-must-wait.png)</center>

 The maintainers over at the [OpenZFS on OS X project](https://github.com/openzfsonosx/zfs) are quite helpful and would love your stack traces and spindumps if you ever do encounter a problem.
 With any luck, my continued communication with them will resolve these specific issues.

-<center title="Copyright Allie Brosh -- http://hyperboleandahalf.blogspot.com/2010/05/sneaky-hate-spiral.html">![Copyright Allie Brosh -- http://hyperboleandahalf.blogspot.com/2010/05/sneaky-hate-spiral.html](images/you-must-wait.png)</center>

-That said, my desire to stuff as much data as I can into my SSD overrides the desire for a 100% stable system.
-As I mentioned before, I saved over 125 GB with compression alone and that has saved me hours of time trying to perform triage on files for my ever decreasing storage.
+That said, my desire to stuff as much data as I can into my ssd outweighs the desire for a 100% stable system.
+As I mentioned before, I saved over 125 GB with compression alone, and that has saved me hours of time trying to perform triage on files for my ever-decreasing storage.

 With all of that out of the way, I would still encourage the you to play with the system to see if it satisfies your use cases.